redpanda-ai/Meerkat/ROADMAP.md

 #### Andy
 * 3/3
+	* - [x] Give Rahul and Mandira a complete list of development and 3rd party libraries, with versions.
 	* - [x] Provide an update to Neil and Katie about progress on reducing EC2 cost
 * 3/2
 	* - [x] Review pull request for revised unit tests from Matt